WWitman/zettajs-tutorials/1-hello-world/README.md

 ## Zetta Tutorial 1: Hello World

 Welcome to Zetta!
-In this tutorial, we will build the Zetta version of "Hello, World!".
+In this tutorial, you will build the Zetta version of "Hello, World!".
 When you finish, you will know how to:

 * Create a basic Zetta project
 * Configure and start the Zetta server to run on a hub (your laptop)